Mapping the Treble with Templates

 Now for A7.
 You can always start with the triple octave +5 location measured earlier.
 Look for a template in with the good A6 number that has that A7 number or slightly higher.
 You’d be surprised maybe, most of the time, after tuning A5 and A6 like this, A7 will sound better a little sharper than the pure triple +5 location.

 A7 is mapped and verified and confirmed just like A5 and A6.
 When switching pages, try to keep the A6 location as close as possible.
 If the A7 setting you want to try causes you to move A6 by .1 or .2 one way or the other, that’s no big deal for mapping.
-You will still be able to tune A7 and D7, and listen to the 5ths up there to map A7 and use all the lower reference notes too for confirmation.
+You will still be able to tune A7 and D7 and listen to the 5ths up there to map A7 and use all the lower reference notes too for confirmation.

 I’ll warn you though, the single octave will be beating pretty fast.
 So if you’re wanting pure A6/A7 octave, this type of treble tuning isn’t for you.